-Patients seeking nose reconstruction should be in their mid-to-late teens at the very least.
+At the very least, patients seeking nose reconstruction should be in their mid-to-late teens.
 This ensures the nasal bones have matured enough and the shape of the nose is stabilized.
 Be sure to discuss your final expectations with your surgeon.
 He or she will be able to tell you what is viable and possible with your existing nose and face shape.

 Making the Decision for Rhinoplasty in Syracuse NY

 Not all plastic surgeons are created equal.
-It is important you find a doctor you trust and that is board-certified.
+You must find a doctor you trust that is board-certified.
 Once a doctor passes his state and specialty training exams, he is considered as such.
-However, there are a number of medical and certification boards created by and for plastic surgeons.
+However, several medical and certification boards are created by and for plastic surgeons.
 They are not all equal.
 State medical licensure does not limit a physician to only practicing the specialty they were trained in.
 Research your surgeon and ensure he is board-certified with the American Board of Plastic Surgery.
-That means he or she has passed the highest competency exams in the area of plastic and reconstructive surgery.
+That means he or she has passed the highest competency exams in plastic and reconstructive surgery.

 Understanding Nasal Surgery

-Rhinoplasty surgery may also be classified as primary, secondary, functional, or reconstructive, depending on if it is the first time surgery has been performed on the nose and what the overall purpose of the surgery is.
-Primary reconstructive rhinoplasty is the most common cosmetic procedure selected by men and women to improve the overall aesthetic appearance of their nose.
+Rhinoplasty surgery may also be classified as primary, secondary, functional, or reconstructive, depending on if it is the first time surgery has been performed on the nose and the overall purpose of the surgery.
+Primary reconstructive rhinoplasty is the most common cosmetic procedure selected by men and women to improve the overall aesthetic appearance of their noses.
 Secondary procedures refer to any sort of post-operative revision.

-As with any invasive surgery, rhinoplasty operations come with a similar set of potential side effects and risks.
+As with any invasive surgery, rhinoplasty operations have a similar set of potential side effects and risks.
 Negative reaction to anesthesia, hematoma formation, seroma formation, blood clots, bleeding, infection, asymmetry, irregularities, extended healing, or wound dehiscence may all occur.
-Most of these risks are very rare and highly dependent on the skill and experience of the surgeon performing the operation.
-As such, it is important to thoroughly research the physician you trust your nose with and ensure you find someone that is highly skilled.
+Most of these risks are very rare and highly dependent on the skill and experience of the surgeon operating.
+As such, it is important to thoroughly research the physician you trust your nose with and ensure you find someone highly skilled.
 Maximizing positive results from the surgery also involves outlining your expectations, questions, and concerns from the onset.
-A good surgeon will be able to openly and candidly address your concerns and ensure you are fully prepared for the pre- and post-operative periods.
+A good surgeon can openly and candidly address your concerns and ensure you are fully prepared for the pre-and post-operative periods.